Shivam Thukral

 Hi!

-My primary research focus revolves around the exploration of deep learning algorithms and their integration into robotic systems to enhance their intelligence, physical consistency, and seamless interaction with human counterparts.
-As a Software Engineer at Locus Robotics, I actively contribute to the advancement of autonomous mobile robots by enabling them to perceive their surroundings and make intelligent decisions.
+My primary research focus revolves around deep learning algorithms and their integration into robotic systems to enhance their intelligence, physical consistency, and seamless interaction with human counterparts.
+As a Senior Software Engineer specializing in Machine Learning and Robotics at Locus Robotics, I actively contribute to the advancement of autonomous mobile robots, enabling them to perceive their surroundings and make intelligent decisions.

 Interests